Diese Seite zum Buch hinzufügen

 In order to enable audio and video transmissions on your PC, you must first activate the webcam and microphone via the Windows Control Panel.
 Then you have to grant your browser permission to access them.
 If you have accidentally turned off permission, then you must first undo this as described in the instructions.

-You can change audio devices by clicking the white check mark next to the speaker icon.
+You can change audio devices by clicking the white check mark next to the microphone icon.
 It is also possible to set default audio devices in Windows by right-clicking the speaker icon on the taskbar and then opening the sound settings.
 The browser should then automatically use your default devices.

 Note that your default devices may be unintentionally changed due to the sequence in which they are switched on, reconnecting devices or driver updates.
-Therefore, we recommend to disable any unwanted devices via “manage audio devices”.
+Therefore, we recommend to disable any unwanted devices in Windows via “manage audio devices”.

 BBB is integrated into Stud.IP and Moodle via plugins.
 Please use either LMS to create and configure a BBB room for your course.
 See Plugin für Stud.IP zu Einbindung von BigBlueButton and Plugin für Moodle zur Einbindung von BigBlueButton for further instructions.